HTTP Errors in Web Hosting: What Do Error 403, 500, 502 & Co. Mean?

 • Maintenance work

-• Too many concurrent processes
+• Too many simultaneous processes

 • Service restarts